 Dads Weekend involved a wheelchair football game held at the Armory.
-Activities also included gambling at the Illini Union Student Activities “casino” in the Illini Union.
+According to a siti scommesse online report, activities also included gambling at the Illini Union Student Activities “casino” in the Illini Union.

 Dads Night Out was sponsored by Atius-Sachem.
 The event included snacks, soft drinks and liquor.
 The event was free, and included live entertainment and performances.